abundiko/abundiko/README.md

 #  Hi there 👋

 Welcome to my GitHub repository!
 This repository showcases my skills and expertise as a developer/programmer.
 I have been actively involved in the tech industry since 2021, working with various tech teams and startups.
-I specialize in full-stack development and mobile app development, with proficiency in over 10 different technologies including React, Node.js, Flutter, Tailwind CSS, and Express.js.
+I specialize in full-stack development and mobile app development, with proficiency in over 10 different technologies, including React, Node.js, Flutter, Tailwind CSS, and Express.js.

 ## Technologies I Work With